Anti-corruption campaign under Xi Jinping: Yangtze River Delta

 In Jiangsu, home province of former party leader Jiang Zemin and disgraced security chief Zhou Yongkang, several 'native sons' with seemingly promising political futures underwent investigation.
 Nanjing mayor Ji Jianye was the "first tiger" to fall in the province.
-His dismissal was trumpeted by the city's then party chief Yang Weize as having "removed a tumour" from the provincial capital.
+His dismissal was trumpeted by the city's then party chief Yang Weize, as having "removed a tumour" from the provincial capital.
 In January 2015, Yang himself was also detained for investigation.
 Former provincial party secretary-general Zhao Shaolin and Executive Vice Governor Li Yunfeng were also rounded up for investigation.

-Zhejiang, 'home turf' of Party general secretary Xi Jinping and the site of much smaller-scale anti-corruption experimentation during Xi's term as party chief there, had been largely spared of high-profile political changes in the wake of the anti-corruption campaign.
+Zhejiang, 'home turf' of CCP general secretary Xi Jinping and the site of much smaller-scale anti-corruption experimentation during Xi's term as party chief there, had been largely spared of high-profile political changes in the wake of the anti-corruption campaign.
 Whether this is because Xi instilled a puritan political culture in the province during his tenure there or because officials with patronage links to him were given favourable treatment was unclear.
-As of 2016, former provincial Party Standing Committee member Si Xinliang was the sole high official from the province to be investigated for disciplinary offenses.
+As of 2016, former provincial CCP Standing Committee member Si Xinliang was the sole high official from the province to be investigated for disciplinary offenses.